 Instead of belonging to the company of scoffers, the righteous saints delight in the assembly of God’s people.
 While the wicked enjoy filthy and foolish talk and crude joking, the righteous take joy in sitting under the preaching of God’s word.
 While the wicked make merry with their friends in gorging themselves with food and being drunk with wine, the righteous hunger and thirst for righteousness, nourished by the body and blood of Christ in the assembly of the saints.

 Many in the church today have forsaken God’s word, paying only lip service to its significance in the Christian’s walk with God.
-Preaching of the gospel has been replaced by entertaining talk shows, moralisms and self-help lectures.
+The preaching of the gospel has been replaced by entertaining talk shows, moralisms and self-help lectures.
 Psalms in worship have been supplanted by repetitious, often unscriptural mantras called “contemporary Christian music.”
 In-depth Bible studies have been displaced by shallow roundtable survey of opinions.
 This is why many Christians today are biblically illiterate.